stresearch/gaia/docs/index.md

 - [Integration of AI Surrogate into GCM](sections/gcm_integration/README.md) - deploying GAIA ML model in the GCM
 - [MJO Analysis](sections/mjo_analysis/README.md) - analysis of MJO in the datasets
 - [Surrogate Bottleneck Analysis](sections/bottleneck/README.md) - analysis of bottleneck dimension of the surrogate model
+- [Linearization](sections/linearization/README.md) - we analyze linearlziation of surrogate models to understand sensitivy to inputs

 ## Overview